 There are no known alternatives to platelet concentrates.

-Product manufacturing and description
+Component manufacturing and description

-Canadian Blood Services also distributes Octaplasma™ to a limited number of patients who meet specific criteria.
-This is a solvent detergent (SD) treated, pooled fresh frozen plasma product produced by Octapharma.
-Octaplasma™ is filtered to remove cells and debris, which may help reduce adverse events linked to residual blood cells, and the pooling process dilutes and neutralizes allergens and antibodies, theoretically reducing the risk of TRALI.
-The SD treatment destroys enveloped viruses, and the manufacturing process reduces the risk of infection by non-enveloped viruses and prions, but the possibility of transmission of the latter agents cannot be eliminated.
+Canadian Blood Services also supplies Octaplasma.
+This is a solvent detergent (S/D) treated, pooled fresh frozen plasma component produced by Octapharma.
+Octaplasma is filtered to remove cells and debris, which may help reduce adverse events linked to residual blood cells, and the pooling process dilutes and neutralizes allergens and antibodies, theoretically reducing the risk of transfusion-related acute lung injury (TRALI).
+The manufacturing process with S/D treatment destroys enveloped viruses and resin adsorption removes prions, reducing the risk of infection and variant-Creutzfeldt Jakob disease (vCJD).

 |Frozen Plasma CPD

-|Approximately 283 ml of plasma separated from an individual unit of whole blood collected in CPD anticoagulant and placed in a freezer at ≤-18˚C within 24 hours after donation; contains all coagulation factors but has slightly reduced amounts of clotting Factors V and VIII.
-On average, FP contains 0.87 IU of Factor VIII per ml.|
+|Approximately 283 mL of plasma separated from an individual unit of whole blood collected in CPD anticoagulant and placed in a freezer at ≤-18˚C within 24 hours after collection; contains all coagulation factors but has slightly reduced amounts of clotting Factors V and VIII.
+On average, FP contains 0.87 IU of Factor VIII per mL.|

 Plasma CPD (CSP)

-|Approximately 273 ml of plasma separated from an individual unit of whole blood prepared following Cryoprecipitate production; contains all coagulation factors but has reduced levels of the high molecular weight Von Willebrand factor (vWF) multimers.|
+|Approximately 273 mL of plasma separated from an individual unit of whole blood prepared following cryoprecipitate manufacturing; contains all coagulation factors but has reduced levels of the high molecular weight Von Willebrand factor (vWF) multimers and fibrinogen.|

-|Solvent Detergent (SD) plasma||Plasma pooled from many donors, treated with processing steps (solvent detergent, immune neutralisation, sterile filtration) to remove or inactivate pathogens, cells, allergens and antibodies.
-Each unit is 200 ml of cell-free plasma that contains 9.0–14.0 g of human plasma proteins (45–70 mg/ml).
-A minimum of 0.5 IU per ml is obtained for all clotting factors.|
+|Octaplasma, Solvent Detergent (S/D) plasma||Plasma pooled from many donors, treated with processing steps (solvent detergent, immune neutralisation, sterile filtration) to remove or inactivate pathogens, cells, allergens and antibodies.
+Each unit is 200 mL of cell-free plasma that contains 9.0–14.0 g of human plasma proteins (45–70 mg/mL).
+A minimum of 0.5 IU per mL is obtained for all clotting factors.|

 FP and CSP are manufactured and distributed by Canadian Blood Services.
-SD plasma (Octaplasma™) is produced by Octapharma and distributed by Canadian Blood Services for specific indications.
-See product monograph for more details.
+Octaplasma (S/D plasma) is produced by Octapharma and provided to hospitals by Canadian Blood Services.
+See component monograph for more details.

 |Condition/Clinical Circumstance||Frozen Plasma